percona/k8spsmdb-docs/docs/monitoring.md

 1. The PMM client installation is initiated by updating the `pmm` section in the [deploy/cr.yaml](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml) file.

     * set `pmm.enabled=true`
-    * set the `pmm.serverHost` key to your PMM Server hostname.
+    * set the `pmm.serverHost` key to your PMM Server hostname or IP address (it should be resolvable and reachable from within your cluster)
     * authorize PMM Client within PMM Server in one of two ways:

         === "with token-based authorization (recommended)"